carpentries-incubator/gitlab-novice/episodes/01-navigation.md

 :::: solution

 - The top-level groups name is Inkscape as it is written at the top of the main content.
-- Any entry in the list “Subgroups and projects” is a subgroup of contained project.
+- Any entry in the list “Subgroups and projects” is a subgroup or a contained project.

 ::::

 :::

 Similar as for projects, GitLab provides an overview page for groups.
-You can navigate there by selecting “Groups” and then “Your groups” or “Explore groups” in the menu accessible from the menu button on the left side of the top menu bar.
+You can navigate there by selecting one of the subentries of the “Groups” option in the menu accessible from the menu button on the left side of the top menu bar or the “Groups” entry from the sidebar menu on the left.

 The two tabs on that page, “Your groups” and “Explore public groups” work analogously to their corresponding tabs on the project overview page discussed